49

 radixtarget.insert(self.host)

-return bool(radixtarget.search(other.host))
+return bool(radixtarget.search(other_event.host))

 return False